Gdoc/Admin

 Endnotes

-1. Recorded evidence of marriage ceremonies (and divorce) dates back to to the third millenium BCE, in ancient Mesopotamia and Babylonia.
+1. Recorded evidence of marriage ceremonies (and divorce) dates back to to the third millennium BCE, in ancient Mesopotamia and Babylonia.
 Bertman, S. (2005).
 Handbook to Life in Ancient Mesopotamia.
 Oxford University Press.

 5. Office for National Statistics (2014).
 Marriage statistics, cohabitation and cohort analyses.
-Available online here.
+Available online.

 6. A different way to slice the data is to calculate the proportion of children who live in single-parent households.
 When calculated this way the ranking of countries changes, and the US stands out as the country with the highest share of children living with a single parent.
 You find a discussion, as well as a map with cross-country estimates of this alternative metric here.